Financial calculators that run the numbers for you.

 The Mega Backdoor Roth

-The catch: direct Roth contributions are capped at $24,500.00 per year through your 401k, and Roth IRA contributions have income limits that phase out for higher earners.
-The mega backdoor Roth is a strategy that lets you get significantly more money into Roth — up to $47,500.00 more per employer per year.
+A Roth account is one of the most powerful retirement tools available: tax-free growth, tax-free withdrawals, and you can pull out contributions at any time without penalty.
+The catch is that direct Roth contributions are capped at $24,500.00 per year through your 401k.
+The mega backdoor Roth is a strategy that lets you get significantly more in - up to $47,500.00 more per employer per year.

 Why Roth Money Is Different